JohnMurray/rust-aoc-2017/day2/readme.md

 In part one I used a function `min_max_tuple` that used basic if statemets to determine if the given value was smaller than the first element in the tuple, or larger than the last.
 It would return a modified version of the tuple if so, or the original tuple.
-When converting this function to use a `match` statement I was able to shave of 10k nano-seconds from the bench-time of the randomly generated test-set.
+When converting this function to use a `match` statement I was able to shave of 10us (10k ns) from the bench-time of the randomly generated test-set.